ArenCarpenter/Detecting_ALL_with_CNN/README.md

 One should run 001_Load_and_Clean_Images and 002_EDA in a local notebook to create directories locally for use in EDA, but one must use AWS Sagemaker for the 003_Modeling_AWS file to work.
 Individual models are run by calling a script from the Modeling_Scripts folder in Sagemaker.
 Local models can be run via the Keras framework using 004_Modeling_Local.

 The slide deck for this project can be found [here](https://docs.google.com/presentation/d/1Ghsj7xBMBZUB8QsEuey53VU2La74BctSShgnL4ZN4eo/edit?usp=sharing).

-## Introduction

-Acute Lymphoblastic Leukemia (ALL) is the most common pediatric cancer and the most frequent cause of death from cancer before 20 years of age.
-In the 1960s ALL had a survival rate of only 10%, but advancements in diagnostic testing and refinements to chemotherapies have have increased survival rates to 90% in developed countries. ([1](https://www.nejm.org/doi/full/10.1056/NEJMra1400972)) Researchers are attempting a variety of personalized approaches, mainly using epigenetic screenings and genome-wide association studies (GWAS) to identify potential targets for inhibition, to push survival rates even higher. ([2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4567699/), [3](https://www.nature.com/articles/bcj201753)) About 80% of ALL cases are children, but, as Terwilliger and Abdul-Hay note, there is another peak of ALL incidence at 50 years of age and long-term remission rates in the older subset of patients is lower than children, about 30-40%. ([3](https://www.nature.com/articles/bcj201753))

-ALL is described as the proliferation and differentiation of lymphoid cells in the bone marrow.
-Important cellular processes, such as the regulation of lymphoid differentiation, cell cycle regulation, growth factor and tumor-suppressor receptor signaling, and epigenetic modification, are perturbed.
-Additionally, chromosomal translocations are present in about a third of ALL cases.
-This can cause the overexpression of  oncogenes by relocating them to actively transcribed regions or underexpression of tumor-suppressing genes by relocating them to non-transcribed regions of the genome. ([1](https://www.nejm.org/doi/full/10.1056/NEJMra1400972), [3](https://www.nature.com/articles/bcj201753)) ALL is commonly polyclonal which further complicates treatment because a number of sub-populations will likely be resistent to any one treatment. ([1](https://www.nejm.org/doi/full/10.1056/NEJMra1400972))

 ### ALL Cell Morphology